 A very important case to consider is the previously-discussed suspend/resume.
 Note the sequence: when the device is suspended, the app receives onPause and focus loss, the signal to stop rendering and playing music.
 When the device is resumed, onResume is given.
 But the app is NOT visible.
 It must not render and must not play sounds yet.
 The lock screen covers it.
 Users often power up to the lock screen in quiet areas to look at their clock and messages.
 If the app began blasting music, it could be a major usability issue.
-It is not until the user unlocks the device and the lock screen goes away that the focus regained callback is given.
-Only when both focus and onResume have both been given should rendering and sound begin again.
-However, the application should not resume to active gameplay on unlock - see the next section for more discussion of this.
+It is not until the user unlocks the device and the lock screen goes away that a focus regained callback is given.
+Only when both focus is set (either by a lost/gained pair or no loss in the first place) and onResume has been received should rendering and sound begin again.
+Note that we specifically describe this case not as "receiving a focus gained" message, but rather as "focus is held".
+The app may receive a lost/gained focus pair, or they may never receive the lost message in the first place.
+See the later section on suspend/resume without a lock screen for more discussion.

+Note: the application should not resume to active gameplay on unlock - see the next section for more discussion of this.